diemmylelelele/diemmylelelele/README.md

-### About me
+# About me
-Hi there👋!
+👋Hi there!
 I am Diem My, a sophomore at Fulbright University Vietnam, actively seeking internships and research opportunities in Data Science and Artificial Intelligence.
   With a foundation in data manipulation, data visualization, data analysis, and data modeling, I am eager to apply these skills in real-world scenarios and contribute effectively to the professional environment.

+📘You can contact me at diemmy2003204@gmail.com or via LinkedIn as [Diem My Le](https://www.linkedin.com/in/diem-my-le/)

 <!--
 **diemmylelelele/diemmylelelele** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.